Following

 The Shadowbound were caught in the blast, their forms disintegrating as the purified currents tore through them, their dark energy unable to withstand the power of the ritual.
 The light spread out, reaching beyond the courtyard, flowing through the fortress and into the land beyond, cleansing everything in its path.

 For a moment, there was silence.
-The battle had stopped, the courtyard bathed in the soft glow of the purified currents, the air filled with a sense of peace and renewal.
+The battle had stopped, the courtyard bathed in the soft glow of the purified currents.
+The air, though lighter, still carried a charged tension, as though the storm above was holding its breath.

 Branwen managed a weak smile, her eyes half-closed as she fought to stay conscious.
 “The currents… they’re clean,” she whispered.
 “But the fight… it’s not over.”